Colors of the Wind: Composition and lyrics

 "Colors of the Wind" has been compared to the writings of transcendentalists Henry David Thoreau (left) and Ralph Waldo Emerson (right).

 "Colors of the Wind" is a pop ballad written by Alan Menken and Stephen Schwartz and performed by Judy Kuhn.
 It has a length of three minutes and thirty-four seconds.
 According to the Orlando Sentinel, the song does not resemble Native American music.
 Nonetheless, adding a twist of creative license, the sentiment of First Nation Peoples' relationship to the land and its animals, as well as the contrast between colonialist and indigenous mindsets, are strikingly well portrayed, considering the lyricist's non-indigenous background.
 The song is about animism and having respect for nature.
-It features lyrics about "painting with all the colors of the wind" and listening to "the voices of the mountains sing."
+It features lyrics about painting with "all the colors of the wind" and singing with "all the voices of the mountain."

 Justyna Fruzińska wrote in Emerson Goes to the Movies: Individualism in Walt Disney Company's Post-1989 Animated Films that the lyrics of "Colors of the Wind" are reminiscent of the writings of transcendentalist Ralph Waldo Emerson and New Age spirituality.
 The staff of Billboard likened the lyrics of "Colors of the Wind" to a public service announcement about embracing diversity.
 Sonically, Rita Kempley of The Washington Post found "Colors of the Wind" akin to music from Busby Berkeley films and The Little Mermaid (1989).

 The song also features a mention of a "blue corn moon"; although in general the blue-green distinction is ambiguous in many languages.
 Responding to a fan inquiry, Schwartz admitted that he coined the phrase after reading a Native American love poem which read: "I will come to you in the moon of green corn"; Native Americans referred to months as "moons" and named them after events that happened seasonally, such as the sprouting of green corn.
 This system was subsequently appropriated by colonists, and a modified version appears in the Farmers' Almanac.
 Schwartz disliked the phrase "green corn moon" due to the sound of the word "green" and because he felt it might evoke the urban legend that the Moon is made of green cheese.
 Instead, Schwartz used the phrase "blue corn moon" as it reminded him of both blue moons and blue corn tortillas.
 Schwartz thought that the phrase might evoke the Indigenous peoples of the Southeastern Woodlands rather than the Algonquian people depicted in Pocahontas, but was satisfied with it anyway.